-In FY2019/20 and FY2020/21 and due to the COVID-19 pandemic, the District transferred \$250K and \$300K respectively to offset losses in the food service program due to remote learning occurring in the entire 4th nine-weeks of 2020 and the first 6-weeks of 2020.
-In addition, the Board of Education waived the collection of all school fees in FY2020/21 and covered these parent costs by transferring \$2450K to the consumable fees accounts.
+In FY2020/21, and due to the COVID-19 pandemic, the District transferred \$300K to offset losses in the food service program due to remote learning occurring in the entire first 6-weeks of 2020.
+In addition, the Board of Education waived the collection of all school fees in FY2020/21 and covered these parent costs by transferring \$245K to consumable fee accounts.